-Under normal conditions, a pilot serving in a billet which requires eventual qualification as aircraft commander will gain initial qualification as such within 24 months after reporting to the command.
+Under normal conditions, a pilot serving in a billet which requires eventual qualification as aircraft commander will gain initial qualification as such within 24 months after being cleared to fly in the command.
 Requalification after lapse of qualification should be attained within 6 months.
 Aviation type commanders, using these limits as a guide, shall establish specific maximum time limits for qualification and requalification based on the class aircraft and the unit employment.
 Amplifying instructions shall prescribe procedures for the disposition of pilots who fail to qualify within the specified time limit.